No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 Yeah.

-Well, and I and do you think that ties into his obsession with women?
+Well, and I, and do you think that ties into his obsession with women?

-Because it seems like he had a very trusting and healthy relationship with his mother, and that throughout his life, he preferred the company of women to men.
+Because it seems like he had a very trusting and healthy relationship with his mother.

-Like he didn't seem like he had a lot of best friends that were like the boys, you know, like you were pretty much the closest thing to a male friend that was even depicted in the book throughout his life.
+You know, like you were pretty much the closest thing to a male friend that was even depicted in the book throughout his life.

-Really strange uh relationship with men.
+He had a really strange relationship with men.

-He was he wasn't that type at all.
+He wasn't that type at all.

-He and and again, his company was women all all the way through his life, wherever he was, and you know, the the only men he sort of dealt with were the men he had to deal with, whether that being business or you know, the guy fixing his roof in Belize or whatever it was, the rest of the time he's gravitating towards women.
+And, you know, the only men he sort of dealt with were the men he had to deal with, whether that be in business or you know, the guy fixing his roof in Belize or whatever it was.

-I really don't, but it it it seems to make sense.
+But it seems to make sense.

-He reminds me so much, and I don't know if you've picked up on this man, but did he remind you of Bukowski?
+And I don't know if you've picked up on this, man, but did he remind you of Bukowski?

 Yes, of course.

-He was like the he was like the big the tech Bacowski.
+He was like the tech Bukowski.

 Yeah.

-Because Kikowski was the same way, you know, he lived a very like vagabond sort of lifestyle, always surrounded by women.
+You know, he lived a very like vagabond sort of lifestyle, always surrounded by women.

 What is all this?

-And he said, Well, there's two sides of me.
+And he said, well, there's two sides of me.

 You know, there's a side of me that when I'm in love with a woman and I want to be with her, I'm the most attentive guy in the world.

-Uh I'll do everything.
+I'll do everything.

 And I think that was the possessive side of him.